 One nice little finishing touch they offer all restaurant guests is a professional photo of yourself which they print out and give to you to take away.
 I thought this was a great touch and something I’ve not seen in other restaurants in Bangkok.

-One take away point about the skybars in Bangkok is that they are open air, and Bangkok has rainy seasons.
+One takeaway point about the sky bars in Bangkok is that they are open-air, and Bangkok has rainy seasons.
 Unfortunately when we were dining it did start raining, this was just before dessert so it didn’t bother us at all.
-We were moved downstairs to the restaurant in the floor below and we finished off our meal there.
-However it is the nature of open air dining that you are in the hands of god so bear that in mind and check the weather before you go.
+We were moved downstairs to the restaurant on the floor below and we finished off our meal there.
+However, it is the nature of open-air dining that you are in the hands of god so bear that in mind and check the weather before you go.

-If you want to book and I highly recommend that you do, make sure you book ahead as it is popular, in fact jam packed.
-If you just want a drink in the Moon Bar then we do advise you book too as it becomes busy due to its popularity.
+If you want to book and I highly recommend that you do, make sure you book ahead as it is popular, in fact jam-packed.
+If you just want a drink in the Moon Bar then we do advise you to book too as it has become busy due to its popularity.